jordan-rddi/erd.blockchain-academy.openethereum-node/README.md

 # Details
+This node configuration is built for OpenEthereum.
+You can download the latest OpenEthereum client at: https://github.com/openethereum/openethereum/releases/latest

-This basic node configuration includes an existing account with a large amount of Ether.
+This configuration includes an existing account with a large amount of Ether.

 Address: `0xa66001530562410Ad370E1C48a04512B9F436512`